SAP/btp-solution-diagrams/guideline/docs/solution_diagr_intro/big_picture.md

     </tr>
     <tr>
       <td ><div className="tam"> <ul>
-          <li>Technical an detailed description of architectures, use cases and processes</li>
+          <li>Technical and detailed description of architectures, use cases and processes</li>
           <li>Reduced and standardized icon and shape set.</li>
           <li>Can be used at any design level</li>
         </ul></div></td>